SASB: CG-AA-430a.2; CG-AA-430b.3; CG-AA-440a.1; CG-HP-430a.1; FB-FR-430a.3

 About Our Reporting

 1. Walmart and the Walmart Foundation have committed to help protect, more sustainably manage, or restore at least 50 million acres of land and 1 million square miles of ocean by 2030.
 We work towards this commitment by engaging our suppliers to foster more sustainable production of commodities such as beef, row crops, coffee, paper, and tuna to meet consumer demand while promoting forest, field, and ocean health through sourcing requirements, best practice sharing, industry consortia, and philanthropy.
 We also encourage the development of “place-based projects” and advocate for and invest in enablers of systemic change.
 To track progress towards our goal, we collaborated with expert, science-based NGOs to develop a methodology to calculate spatial area engaged.
 More information on our methodology may be found on our Sustainability Hub.
-As we focus on the work of moving practices along a good/better/best maturity path, we anticipate that the science of natural protection, management and restoration—as well as methodologies for impact measurement and spatial area conversion—will continue to evolve.
+As we focus on the work of moving practices along a basic-better-best maturity path, we anticipate that the science of natural protection, management and restoration—as well as methodologies for impact measurement and spatial area conversion—will continue to evolve.
 And as we continue to align to the latest science, our approach to calculating and reporting on results may also evolve.
-We plan to report on the progress towards our commitment before the end of 2022.
+We plan to report on the progress towards our commitment in 2023 with our next annual update.

 2. Our Project Gigaton Nature pillar is new as of FY2022.
 For FY2021, we calculated this metric based on the suppliers who reported through the Forests and/or Agriculture pillars.
 As of FY2022 these are the basis for our Nature pillar.